First Sahrawi Intifada: Background

 Western Sahara, formerly Spanish Sahara, was annexed by Morocco in 1975, as Spain pulled out.
 This sparked a war with the Polisario Front, which, according to the UN, represent the indigenous Sahrawi population; it was backed by neighboring Algeria.
 In 1976, the main Sahrawi movement, the Polisario Front, declared statehood of the Sahrawi Arab Democratic Republic (SADR) in Polisario-controlled areas of Western Sahara.
-In 1991, a ceasefire between Polisario and Morocco was agreed upon, on the condition of a referendum on self-determination of Moroccan-occupied Southern Provinces (including the options of independence or integration into Morocco).
+In 1991, a ceasefire between Polisario and Morocco was agreed upon, on the condition of a referendum on self-determination to be held in Moroccan-occupied Western Sahara (including the options of independence or integration into Morocco).
 Since 1991, the terms of a referendum have been subject to years of dispute between the parties, although the ceasefire continues to hold despite remaining tensions.
 Morocco controls the majority of the territory, with Polisario forces controlling a rump.
 A UN mission, MINURSO, patrols the demarcation line.

 Sahrawi political activity in the Moroccan-controlled parts of Western Sahara remains severely restricted, and police crackdowns and forced disappearances have been a frequent response to civil protest.
 The political climate gradually relaxed in the 1990s after the ceasefire, and following considerable liberalization in Morocco proper.